yanirVZ/deep_project/README.md

-# STOP FOR THE WIN
+# 046211 - STOP FOR THE WIN
+winter 2025
+# Topics
+- introduction
+  - fdfs